cs-rushikesh-mehakare/solution-pack-fortisoar-system-config-recommendations/docs/setup.md

 > [!NOTE]
-> All the data this is captured and evaluated by this solution pack is stored on user's system and no data is the company.
+> All data captured and processed by this solution pack is stored solely on the user's system.
+No data is transmitted to or stored by the company.

 | [Usage](./usage.md) | [Contents](./contents.md) |